Robust inference using density-powered Stein operators: Further Stein inference methods

-\end{itemize} For this experiment, we set the sample size $n=200$ and the significance level $\alpha=0.05$.
-We estimate the test power for different shift magnitudes $\delta$ across 500 Monte Carlo replications.
-The critical value for each test is determined via a bootstrap procedure under the contaminated null hypothesis to ensure a fair comparison.
-The empirical power of the standard KSD ($\gamma=0$) and the robust $\gamma$-KSD ($\gamma=0.3, 0.5$) tests are presented in Table \ref{tab:robust_power}.
+} \end{itemize} {For this experiment, we set $n=200$ and the significance level $\alpha=0.05$.
+We estimate power for different shift magnitudes $\delta$ across 500 Monte Carlo replications.
+The critical value for each statistic is obtained by bootstrap calibration under the contaminated null $P_0$.
+Thus, at $\delta=0$ the rejection probability estimates the type-I error for the contaminated-null test.
+The empirical power of the standard KSD ($\gamma=0$) and the robust $\gamma$-KSD ($\gamma=0.3,0.5$) is presented in Table~\ref{tab:robust_power}.}